dbeniamin/1-100_PythonCode_Challenge/README.md

 - Made by pulling API data.
 - GUI designed in tkinter with specific elements.

-**02.04.2024 -> day 33_2 - ISS overhead notifier** - Script that will notify you if the ISS is above you.
+**03.04.2024 -> day 33_2 - ISS overhead notifier** - Script that will notify you if the ISS is above you.
 - Made by pulling API data.
 - Mixing various modules that have been used so far.

+**04.04.2024 -> day 34 - Trivia GUI Quizz App** - App that random generates a quiz.
+- Uses API data and interactions.
+- OOP structure to the application.
+- GUI designed with tkinter module.

 ### Contributing: